oas-tools/oas-generator/README.md

 ### 2.2 Examples

-Generate a NodeJS project: The following command wil create the code of a NodeJS application and place its code in a folder by the name 'generatedServer'.
+Generate a NodeJS project: The following command wil create the code of a NodeJS application based on the OpenAPI Spec 3.x 'docker-engine.yaml' and place its code in a folder by the name 'generatedServer'.

 ```bash
 $ oas-generator specs/docker-engine.yaml -n generatedServer